jd28/rollnw/docs/structure/kernel.rst

 Config
 ~~~~~~

-The ``Config`` service provides access to installation info, path
-aliases, Ini and Toml settings.
+The ``Config`` service provides access to installation info, Ini and Toml settings.

 **Example**